svaarala/duktape/doc/json.rst

 be lost.
 For instance, if one uses the custom Python encoding of using ``NaN`` to represent a NaN, this ``eval()``\ s incorrectly if there is a conflicting definition for ``NaN`` in the current scope (note that e.g.
-"NaN" and "undefined" are *not* Ecmascript literals, but rather normal global identifiers).
+"NaN" and "undefined" are *not* ECMAScript literals, but rather normal global identifiers).

 ASCII only serialization